The DEP subop is used to specify dependent variables to SST commands.

 IF[obsno % 2 == 1]

-subop is used to specify independent variables to SST
+The IND subop is used to specify independent variables to SST

 commands.

-subop is used to specify macro names to SST commands.
+The MACRO subop is used to specify macro names to SST commands.

-subop is used to specify matrices to SST commands.
+The MAT subop is used to specify matrices to SST commands.

 The OBS subop is used to modify the observations on which a command

 operates.
-All observations not listed in observation list
+All observations not listed in observation list will

 be removed from the active set of observations.
 This subop acts with

-subop and the current RANGE
+the IF subop and the current RANGE command to determine

 the active set of observations for a command.

-is specified, then all subsequent arguments to OBS
+If DATE is specified, then all subsequent arguments to OBS

-must be in the "period : subperiod" syntax discussed under DATE
+must be in the "period : subperiod" syntax discussed under DATE.

 To include only observations 5 through 10 and observation 16